bennyxguo/bennyxguo/README.md

 - ⚡ Fun fact: ...
 -->

-G'day, mate! 👋 I am Benny (aka `TriDiamond`) a freelance web developer, who ❤️ to develop open source themes and applications.
+G'day, mate! 👋 I am Benny (aka `TriDiamond`) a professional web developer, who ❤️ to develop open source themes and applications.
 I have being a programmer for over 5 years, and have extensive experiences in both frontend and backend development.

 #### ✨ `Skills`